ajh0050/Animation-Contemplation/README.md

 - Create a responsive mobile first experience for the application

 ## Description
 Animation Contemplation is a fun single user application where you can find, save, and delete quotes from your favorite anime characters!
-Designed with a mobile first perspective it utilizes react to build a fast and user friendly experience.
+This allows you to ponder some of the memorable sayings from your most loved characters.
+This app is designed with a mobile first perspective, and it utilizes react to build a fast and user friendly experience.

 ## Built with
 - React.js